 These methods are in no way 100% guaranteed that you will be able to get your files back.
 But if you have a backup, your chances of success are much greater.

-How Do I Get Rid of Derp Virus File Ransomware Virus?
+How To Get Rid of Derp Virus File Virus?

 Cyber-security authorities, responsible for handling ransomware attack reports in different regions all over the world: